rppicomidi/usb_midi_host/README.md

 but not all do.
 For example, some USB pedals only support an OUT endpoint.
 This driver allows that.

+# MAXIMUM NUMBER OF VIRTUAL CABLES
+A USB MIDI 1.0 Class message can support up to 16 virtual cables.
+The function `tuh_midi_stream_write()` uses 6 bytes of data stored in an array in an internal data structure to deserialize a MIDI byte stream to a particular virtual cable.
+To properly handle all 16 possible virtual cables, `CFG_TUH_DEVICE_MAX*16*6` data bytes are required.
+If the application needs to save memory, in file `tusb_cfg.h` set `CFG_TUH_CABLE_MAX` to something less than 16 as long as it is at least 1.

 # PUBLIC API
 Applications interact with this driver via 8-bit buffers of MIDI messages formed using the rules for sending bytes on a 5-pin DIN cable per the